New Jersey Family Court Records

 - Service by Publication

 Personal Service is the fastest and reliable method of serving court papers in New Jersey.
 This method involves hand-delivering the papers to respondents/defendants.
 New Jersey does not allow the party initiating court actions to serve initial court papers themselves.
 Approved servers must not be involved in the case or related to any of the parties.
 The suing party may contract this task to a Sheriff or a Private Professional Server.
-The selected server must then complete a Return of Service form provide details of time and location of service.
+The selected server must then complete a Return of Service form providing details of time and location of service.
 The party initiating the court action must then file this form with the court.

 Service by Posting involves sending initial court papers to respondents by certified or registered mail.
 When using this method, respondents must send signed return receipts to confirm they received the papers.
 This receipt must be filed with the court along with a Return of Service form.